 Organisations are not always better than individuals

-Big firms that use model portfolios and automated processes can be efficient, but impersonal.
-Communication can often be less efficient than desired, since you are just a small fish in a big pond.
+Big firms that use model portfolios and automated processes can be efficient, but they can also be uncaring and impersonal.
+Communication may be less efficient than desired, since you are just a small fish in a big pond.

 Think globally, not locally